 Volume can be a concern, so besides inventing a padded drumstick and a type of mute pad for the bucket playing surface, We have recently had success using this quiet but durable stick: Regal Tip Blasticks.

 It’s wise to invest in some ear protection for your young musician.
 We recommend Mack’s Pillowsoft Ear Plugs For Kids.

-Written for parents/teachers of 2-6 year-olds and utilizes a color coding music notation system commonly seen in music video games.
-The book is organized in three skill levels giving the teacher or parent flexibility to decide which level best fits their child’s abilities.
+Written for parents/teachers of 2-6 year-olds and utilizes a color-coded music notation system commonly seen in music video games.
+The book is organized into three skill levels giving the teacher or parent flexibility to decide which level best fits their child’s abilities.
 Parents who don’t even play drums will find this book easy to use as it covers everything you need to know to get your child drumming and having fun.

 Tupperware Drums/Plastic Cups

 The Bucketeers also use other household items as percussion instruments in these classes.
 Tupperware drums allow marching and four-limb coordination, and plastic cups — popularized by the Anna Kendrick hit song “When I’m Gone” from the movie Pitch Perfect — are a fun and extremely accessible instrument.

 We use these safe, durable, great-sounding shakers as one of our percussion implements.